-In the PBS documentary Traces of the Trade: A Story from the Deep North, our founder, Katrina Browne, discovers that her New England ancestors were the largest slave-trading family in U.S. history.
-She and nine cousins retrace the Triangle Trade, explore the ways in which slavery impacts our nation even today, and gain powerful new perspectives on the black/white divide.
+In the feature documentary Traces of the Trade: A Story from the Deep North, ten members of the DeWolf family, including filmmaker Katrina Browne, discover that their New England ancestors were the largest slave-trading family in U.S. history.
+They retrace the Triangle Trade, begin to grapple with the legacy of their family, and the entire North, in slavery and the slave trade, and gain a powerful new perspective on the black/white divide.

 For a compilation of critical acclaim for the film, please click here.

 For information about our speakers and screenings, please click here.

 To purchase the film through Ebb Pod Productions or its distributors, please click here.